chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > The salary is €67k with performance bonus potential.
 Does that work for you?

-Yes, that works for me.
+- Yes, that works for me.
 That's within my expected range.
+- Yes, €67k total compensation is acceptable.

 > What's the minimum salary you would accept?